-Each of the ref inputs accept a single-ended LVCMOS clock with a frequency ranging from 2 kHz to 77.76 MHz.
-Built-in frequency detection circuitry automatically determines the frequency of the reference if its frequency is within the set of pre-defined frequencies as shown in Table 8.
-Once detected, the resulting frequency of the reference can be read from the ref_frq_detected registers (0x10 - 0x13).
+The input is a single-ended LVCMOS clock with a frequency ranging from 2 kHz to 77.76 MHz.
+Built-in frequency detection circuitry automatically determines the frequency of the reference if its frequency is within the set of predefined frequencies as shown in Table 8.
+Once detected, the resulting frequency of the reference can be read from the 'ref_frq_detected' registers (0x10 - 0x13).